Bouffée délirante: Formal classification

 The Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5) diagnostic category brief psychotic disorder is probably the closest analog of BD.
-The French term BD is nowhere mentioned in DSM-5.
-The diagnosis of Bouffée Délirante is still in use in the Classification Française des Troubles Mentaux (French Classification of Mental Disorder, CFTM) under the name Bouffée délirante aiguë.
+The French term BD is nowhere mentioned in the DSM-5.
+The diagnosis of bouffée délirante is still in use in the Classification Française des Troubles Mentaux (French Classification of Mental Disorder, CFTM) under the name bouffée délirante aiguë.